Sodbo/shared_heredity/04_neurodegenerative_diseases/README.md

 ## p_correction_for_gc.sh
 This script obtains parameters for genomic control correction for traits set as command line variables.
 The script is written for GWAS-Map database.

+## 17_joint_clumping_and_enrichment.R
+This script runs clumping and find shared hits using new algorithm.
+This script also generates ROC-curve and calculates AUC-value.